 Note: To be eligible for the issue of an AMSA approved certificate, participants must supply evidence of 6 months sea service on company letterhead.

 Please note the prerequisite is for entry onto the course and evidence must be provided at enrolment point of the following:

 - Candidates must hold a STCW issued Certificate of Safety Training.

 |Launceston, TAS||26 Nov 2018||30 Nov 2018||Places Available||$2,210.00||Apply|

-This course is available on demand.
+2019 dates coming soon.
 To express interest, please contact us.

 Acknowledgement of registration will be provided by return email.
 Confirmation of registration is provided upon payment of the course fees, and subject to AMCS Registration Terms.

 2018: AUD $2,210 (GST exempt)

 The following certificate will be issued by AMC to participants who successfully complete the course and provide documentary evidence to satisfy the prerequisites:

 - Certificate of Proficiency in Survival Craft other than Fast Rescue Boats (AMSA approved), meeting the requirements of STCW Reg VI/2 and Code Section A-VI/2, Table A-VI/2-1.